Before you Play Aghanim’s Labyrinth

 Side-note: The Condemnation upgrade for Degen Aura that deals 25% of your base damage as AOE is brilliant for the chicken level.
 The chickens will run all over the place but drop gold on receiving any instance of damage, and Condemnation will allow you to cash in upwards of 3K gold easy.

-Your build: You are the designated Aura carrier.
-Get a Vladimir’s Offering early on for the shared lifesteal, and then build Guardian Greaves, Assault Cuirass and then Octarine Core to drop the cooldown on Guardian Angel.
-If you still have money in the kitty then opt for a Spell Prism for further cooldown reduction.
+You are the designated Aura carrier.
+Get a Vladimir’s Offering early on for the shared lifesteal.
+Follow up with building Guardian Greaves, Assault Cuirass and then Octarine Core.
+This will lower the cooldown on Guardian Angel.
+If you still have money in the kitty then opt for a Spell Prism.

 Winter Wyvern, unlike Omniknight, is a must-have because of one particular ability.
 No, it’s not Cold Embrace but, in fact, Arctic Burn.
 This is your bread and butter and if, heaven forbid, Aghanim steals it during the final fight, kill the blue shards surrounding him ASAP to get it back.